AdColony/AdColony-iOS-SDK/README.md

 ## Overview
-AdColony delivers zero-buffering, [full-screen Instant-Play™ HD video] (https://www.adcolony.com/technology/instant-play/), [interactive Aurora™ Video] (https://www.adcolony.com/technology/auroravideo/), and Aurora™ Playable ads that can be displayed anywhere within your application.
+AdColony delivers zero-buffering, [full-screen Instant-Play™ HD video](https://www.adcolony.com/technology/instant-play/), [interactive Aurora™ Video](https://www.adcolony.com/technology/auroravideo), and Aurora™ Playable ads that can be displayed anywhere within your application.
 Our advertising SDK is trusted by the world’s top gaming and non-gaming publishers, delivering them the highest monetization opportunities from brand and performance advertisers.
 AdColony’s SDK can monetize a wide range of ad formats including in-stream/pre-roll, out-stream/interstitial and V4VC™, a secure system for rewarding users of your app with virtual currency upon the completion of video and playable ads.

 To learn more about the AdColony SDK and integration tips, please check out this blog post